yzjedu/cs151-lab5-caitlin_korede/algorithm.md

           7. print 'invalid withdrawal. try again'
           8. ask user how much they would like to withdraw
        7. set answer equal to withdrawal variable
-       8. subtract answer from initial balance and set it as updated balance variable
+       8. subtract answer from  balance and set it as updated balance variable
        9. output updated balance
     5. otherwise if input is v
        6. print balance